Aditya Academy (Secondary)

 Aditya Academy (Secondary) is a CBSE co-educational English medium school with boarding facilities.
 It was founded in 2003 by Bhaskar Aditya and is situated in Kadambagachi, Barasat, West Bengal.
 It is owned by Bhaskar Aditya Group.
-It is one of the top CBSE schools in Kolkata, and second largest self-owned school chain in West Bengal.

 Events

 During a special event in 2018, Diego Maradona and Sourav Ganguly visited to play a football match 'Diego Vs Dada'.
 It was played in the ASOS stadium.

-Bengali celebrities like Prosenjit Chatterjee, Biswanath Basu, Ankush Hazra among others, also visited this place during different events organised by the school.